 Motion Sickness: Baddeck to Baddeck (loop) Drive

-The Baddeck to Baddeck (loop) road trip covers approximately 185 miles (298 km) and takes around 4.5 hours in normal traffic.
-The terrain is coastal mountain road, making it a high motion sickness risk route.
+The Baddeck to Baddeck (loop) trip covers about 185 miles (298 km) and takes around 4.5 hours.
+The terrain is coastal mountain road, which makes it a high motion sickness risk route.

 The Cabot Trail is a 298 km (185 mi) loop around the northern tip of Cape Breton Island, and most of the queasy sections come where it climbs and drops through Cape Breton Highlands National Park.
 Three named mountains do the damage: MacKenzie Mountain, whose descent toward Pleasant Bay is a series of tight switchbacks on a reported 10-12% grade; French Mountain, a long climb across an exposed highland plateau; and Cape Smokey, which drivers describe as steep with very tight turns.
 The flatter coastal stretches between villages are easy going, so symptoms tend to cluster around the three mountain sections rather than building steadily.